 “Use your fingers to get me loose.
 You’ll figure it out.
 When you’re ready, get your dick nice and wet.”

 I wasn’t sure about this.
-Was I actually going to fuck him?
+Was I going to fuck him?
 I liked him, yes, but what if it all went to hell because I fucked him?
 All doubts vanished, though, when he kissed me and pulled away, whispering, “Jeremy.
-I really need you to be inside me” as his fingers caressed my dick.
+I need you to be inside me” as his fingers caressed my dick.

 He stepped to the bed and was on all fours, his ass near the foot.
 I stood looking at it.
 Another first.
 My dick had sagged a bit but now was again like steel.
 I put lube on two fingers of my right hand and put the tube on the bed.
 The lube was cold, and I warned Alex.
 I then ran a lubed finger up and down his crack and applied lube to his hole.
 He shook at the cold.